PrincipalWang/Vi-performance-project-for-DSC80-UCSD/README.md

   height="600"
   frameborder="0"
 ></iframe>
-After performing the permutation test, the result p-value we got is 1.0, which is larger than the 0.05 significance level.
+After performing the permutation test, the result p-value I got is 1.0, which is larger than the 0.05 significance level.
 Consequently, I fail to reject the null hypothesis.
 This outcome implies that my model predicts Vi appearance according to the in-game performance value.
 Consequently, my model appears to be fair, exhibiting no discernible bias towards one group over the other based on the specified criteria.